dfcastellanos/ADMiniSter/README.md

 This module defines a format to store data and metadata in plain text files, and provides the tools to create and read the data and the metadata easily.
-The format specified here is meant to be self-descriptive and straightforward enough for most common situations.
-To this end, the data is stored as CSV, and the metadata is stored as a header.
+The data is stored as CSV, and the metadata is stored as a well-structured header.
 The header can be composed of an arbitrary number of sections, and each section stores text or an arbitrary number of keys and values.
-The tools provided here allow us to write and load data stored in this format easily.
+The tools provided here allow to write and load data and metadata stored in this format easily.
+Specifically, the metadata in the header can be conviniently handled using dictionary-like interfaces.
-The CSV data is handled using pandas built-in tools.
-The metadata in the header is manipulated using dictionary-like interfaces, thanks to the functions implemented next.

 For further information and examples, see the documentation within the file.